kolkhis/tech-notes/hashicorp/terraform/proxmox-terraform.md

 In order for the token and user to have permissions, we need to add some roles via the ACL.

-The easiest way to do this is to grant the `Administrator` role.
+The easiest way to do this is to grant the `Administrator` role to the user/API key.

 We can add a role with `pveum acl modify`.
 ```bash
 sudo pveum acl modify / -user terraform@pve -role Administrator
 ```

-If privilege separation is enabled on the API token generated earlier, we must also add the role to the token.
+If privilege separation is **enabled** on the API token generated earlier, we must also add the role to the token.
 ```bash
 sudo pveum acl modify / -token terraform@pve!tf-token -role Administrator